tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/examples-debian.md

 ### Creating the Template

-The template uses actions from the [artifact.io](https://artifact.io) hub.
+The template uses actions from the [artifact hub].

-- [rootio](https://artifacthub.io/packages/tbaction/tinkerbell-community/rootio) - to partition our disk and make filesystems
+- [rootio] - to partition our disk and make filesystems
 - Our custom action that will invoke the Bootstrap program.
-- [kexec](https://artifacthub.io/packages/tbaction/tinkerbell-community/kexec) - to `kexec` into our newly provisioned operating system.
+- [kexec] - to `kexec` into our newly provisioned operating system.

 As well as the `debian:bootstrap` action from the local registry.